 RALEIGH DISTRICTS AND NEIGHBORHOODS

-When you research Raleigh, you’ll find six destination districts: Capital District, Fayetteville Street, Glenwood South, Moore Square, Warehouse District, and Seaboard + Person Street.
-But, when you start looking for your home, that’s when you realize there are a lot more neighborhoods than just those six districts.
+When you research the heart of Raleigh, you’ll find six destination districts: Capital District, Fayetteville Street, Glenwood South, Moore Square, Warehouse District, and Seaboard + Person Street.
+But, when you start looking for your home, that’s when you realize there are a lot more neighborhoods than just those six districts that weave in and out of downtown and beyond.
 That’s where an experienced broker like us comes in.
 We know every neighborhood in and around downtown better than any other agency in the Triangle.
 And not just because we’re brokers—it’s because we live there ourselves.
 When you work with us, we’ll help you find your perfect neighborhood.
 But we know that it helps to have a starter guide.

 rEADY TO GET STARTED?
 REACH OUT TO OUR TEAM.